jheyer159/AutarkyExampleApp/README.md

 # AutarkyExampleApp
 Basic Expo app to showcase work.

-You will need Expo install this example application.
+You will need Expo installed to run this example application.
 Expo can be found in the app store.

 In order to run locally, you will need Node v7.9.0 (only tested version).
 1. npm install (installs Node dependencies)